Patricia Ann Mothes: Recognition

-Mothes served on the executive committee of the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI) from 2011-2015.
+Mothes served on the executive committee of the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI) from 2011 to 2015.
 In December 2022, Mothes was recognised by the Government of Quito with the award of the "Gran Collar Barón de Carondelet".
 This distinction is reserved for people from outside Ecuador who have contributed to the development and progress of the city of Quito.
 In January 2023, Mothes was given Honorary Member status of IAVCEI, at the Scientific Assembly in Rotorua.

 Family

 Mothes is married to the volcanologist Minard L. 'Pete' Hall.